solana-labs/solana-program-library/token-lending/js/README.md

-# SPL Token Lending JavaScript client library
+# SPL Token Lending client library

+This is a JavaScript + TypeScript library for interacting with the [SPL Token Lending](https://github.com/solana-labs/solana-program-library/tree/master/token-lending) program.

 ## Install